alchitry/alchitry.github.io/content/news/alchitry-labs-v2.0.8.md

 Yesterday version 2.0.8 of [Alchitry Labs](@/alchitry-labs.md) was released.

-It's been a while since 2.0.7 was released so I'll do my best not to miss any import updates.
+It's been a while since 2.0.7 was released, so I'll do my best not to miss any import updates.

-First off, there is now an official [Lucid V2 Reference](@/tutorials/lucid-reference.md).
+First off, there is now an official [Lucid V2 Reference](@/tutorials/references/lucid-reference.md).
 This page should be able to answer any questions you have about the details of Lucid V2.

 # Known Values